wesJchen/sdet-coding-challenge/README.md

   `$ PYTHONPATH=. python3 src/main.py`
 ```

-Wait for the program to run.
-The Google Chrome browser will open through Selenium Webdriver, then print the solution in the command line when complete.
-When finished with the program, simply type the following shell command in project directory to close the virtual environment:
+Wait for the program to run: the Google Chrome browser will open through Selenium Webdriver, then print the solution in the command line when complete.
+When finished with the program, simply type the following shell command in project directory to close the virtual environment as needed:

 ```
   `$ exit`